The Undulator Radiation Collider: An Energy Efficient Design For A $\sqrt{s}=10^{15}$ GeV Collider: Introduction

 In the distant future we may wish to construct a collider with a centre of mass energy $\sqrt{s}$ around the scale of grand unified theories (the GUT scale; approximately $10^{15}$\,GeV) in order to investigate physics at these energies directly.
 This paper discusses the problems affecting the design of such a collider and proposes an undulator radiation collider as an energy efficient solution.

 Throughout this paper, we will assume the Standard Model is correct up to the GUT scale; otherwise the design of (and motivation for) a GUT scale collider would depend on the new physics.
 The remainder of this section justifies the energy and luminosity required for a GUT scale collider.
-Section~\ref{particlechoice} explains why a photon collider is a good choice.
-Section~\ref{interaction region} describes a potentially serious problem due to secondary reactions in the interaction region and how this can be mitigated by using a periodic magnetic field.
-The detectors and accelerators are described in Sections~\ref{detector} and~\ref{accelerator} respectively, and Section~\ref{energy} describes the Dyson swarm and energy transmission.
-Finally we sum up in Section~\ref{conclusions}.
+Section~\ref{particlechoice} explains why a photon collider is a good choice, and describes a method for achieving a photon beam with narrow bandwidth and low divergence.
+Section~\ref{interaction region} describes a potentially serious problem due to secondary reactions in the interaction region and how this can be mitigated by using a periodic magnetic field in the interaction region.
+This section also explains why the same approach cannot be used for neutrino colliders.